OctopusDeploy/blog/blog/2019-09/istio/istio-virtualservice/index.md

  - Octopus
 ---

-In the previous blog post we deployed a few simple Node.js web applications into a Kubernetes cluster as Deployments, and linked everything up with standard Services.
+In the [previous blog](/blog/2019-09/istio/the-sample-application/index.md) post we deployed two simple Node.js web applications into a Kubernetes cluster as Deployment resources, and linked everything up with standard Service resources.

 The networking so far has only used standard Kubernetes resources to configure it.
 This works, but falls a little short when it comes to directing traffic between different versions of upstream APIs.
-You will have noticed that the `proxy` application is returning content from the Pods created by both the `webserverv1` and `webserverv2` Deployments, which is unlikely to be the desired result had this been a real world deployment.
+You will have noticed that the `proxy` application is returning content from the Pod resources created by both the `webserverv1` and `webserverv2` Deployment resources, which is unlikely to be the desired result had this been a real world deployment. istio can address this limitation with the [VirtualService resource](https://istio.io/docs/reference/config/networking/v1alpha3/virtual-service/).

-In this post we'll look at what a VirtualService is, how it relates to a standard Ingress, and add a VirtualService to the cluster to route and modify the requests made by the `proxy` Pod to the `webserver` Service.
+In this post we'll look at what a VirtualService resource is, how it relates to a standard Ingress resources, and add a VirtualService resource to the cluster to route and modify the requests made by the `proxy` Pod to the `webserver` Service.

 ## An overview of the VirtualService resource

 A VirtualService is a Custom Resource Definition (CRD) provided by Istio.
-A VirtualService acts in much the same capacity as a traditional Kubernetes Ingress, in that a VirtualService matches traffic and directs it to a Service.
+A VirtualService resource acts in much the same capacity as a traditional Kubernetes Ingress resource, in that a VirtualService resource matches traffic and directs it to a Service resource.

-However, a VirtualService can be much more specific in the traffic it matches and where that traffic is sent, and offers a lot of additional functionality to manipulate the traffic along the way.
+However, a VirtualService resource can be much more specific in the traffic it matches and where that traffic is sent, will operate on internal as well as external traffic, and offers a lot of additional functionality to manipulate the traffic along the way.

-For comparison, an Ingress can match incoming traffic based on the HTTP host and path.
+For comparison, an Ingress resource can match external traffic based on the HTTP host and path.
 Depending on the Ingress Controller that is installed in the cluster, the path can match wildcard values or even accept regular expressions.
 But such advanced features are not universal among Ingress Controllers; for example, the [Nginx Ingress Controller supports regex paths](https://kubernetes.github.io/ingress-nginx/user-guide/ingress-path-matching/), while the Google Kubernetes Engine Ingress Controller only supports very [selective uses of the asterisk as a wildcard](https://cloud.google.com/kubernetes-engine/docs/concepts/ingress#multiple_backend_services).

-A VirtualService on the other hand can match traffic based on HTTP host, path (with full regular expression support), method, headers, ports, query parameters and more.
+A VirtualService resource on the other hand can match traffic based on HTTP host, path (with full regular expression support), method, headers, ports, query parameters and more.

-Once an Ingress has matched the incoming traffic, it is then directed to a Service.
-This is also true of a VirtualService, however when combined with a RouteDestination, a VirtualService can direct traffic to specific subsets of Pods referenced by a Service.
+Once an Ingress resource has matched the incoming traffic, it is then directed to a Service resource.
+This is also true of a VirtualService resource, however when combined with a RouteDestination resource, a VirtualService resource can direct traffic to specific subsets of Pod resources referenced by a Service resource.
 For example, you may want to direct traffic only to pods that have the `version: v2` label applied.
-We'll see this in the next blog post.
+We'll see this in the [next blog post](/blog/2019-09/istio/istio-destinationrule/index.md).

-Perhaps the biggest difference between an Ingress and a VirtualService is that a VirtualService can intelligently manage the traffic it matches by allowing requests to be retried, injecting faults or delays for testing, and rewriting or redirecting requests.
+Perhaps the biggest difference between an Ingress resource and a VirtualService resource is that a VirtualService resource can intelligently manage the traffic it matches by allowing requests to be retried, injecting faults or delays for testing, and rewriting or redirecting requests.
 Implementing this functionality in the infrastructure layer removes the need for each individual application to implement and manage it themselves, providing for a much more consistent networking experience.

-Now that we know what a VirtualService can do, lets add some to the network to see the effects that they have.
+Now that we know what a VirtualService resource can do, lets add some to the network to see the effects that they have.

 ## A minimal example